 Plant proteins produce significantly less acid than animal proteins.
 Eating more plant proteins like nuts, seeds, lentils, whole grains, and beans in place of animal proteins can slow CKD progression.

-Dehydration and not drinking enough fluid can hurt kidneys.
-Most people on a renal diet for CKD should drink at least 2 liters of water each day.
+Both dehydration and not drinking enough fluid can hurt kidneys.
+However, most people with kidney disease do not need to limit fluid unless kidney disease is very advanced.
+Most people on a renal diet for kidney disease should drink about 2 liters of water each day.

 However, people with some health conditions may need to limit fluid.
 Here are some examples: